mklwong/java_maven_tutorial/README.md

-This section contains tutorial notes.
+This section contains tutorial notes for building Java packages with Maven.

 ## Directory Structure